Rounaknayee/django-sample/README.md

 # django-sample
-It isa sample django project based project for beginners
+It is a sample django project based project for beginners